Management Tip of the Day: Be yourself at conferences

-BOSTON (Reuters) - Thriving in the intensely social, often status-driven environment of business conferences need not be as intimidating as it seems, says Harvard Business Review.
+BOSTON, June 25 (Reuters) - Thriving in the the intensely social, often status-driven environment of business conferences need not be as intimidating as it seems, says Harvard Business Review.
 Try just being yourself.

 The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org (www.hbr.org).
 Any opinions expressed are not endorsed by Reuters.